-The State's eleventh-hour reinterpretation of the Drug Price Cap to exempt out-of-state manufacturers makes it even more unconstitutional, in two respects.
-First, the State's new approach based on the situs of title transfer (A008-09) renders the Cap more extraterritorial.
+The State's eleventh-hour reinterpretation of the Drug Price Cap to exempt manufacturers makes it even more unconstitutional, in two respects.
+First, the State's new approach based on the situs of title transfer (A131-32) renders the Cap more extraterritorial.
 The State now tells distributors they can avoid the Cap only by changing the fundamental nature of their business and arranging for title to transfer at distribution centers outside Connecticut-in other words, to take additional out-of-state actions to avoid the irreparable harm the Cap would otherwise impose.
-However, the undisputed evidence showed that transferring title outside Connecticut is impossible, because Connecticut retailers and other customers demand that distributors bear the risk of loss, insurance requirements, and regulatory burdens until the products are delivered in-state.
-A099-100, A103-104, A106-108.
-Moreover, if other states adopted the same "situs" test as Connecticut, then distributors would face even more burdens.
+However, the undisputed evidence shows that transferring title outside Connecticut does not work for distributors, because Connecticut retailers and other customers demand that distributors bear the risk of loss, insurance requirements, and regulatory burdens until the products are delivered in-state.
+(A057-59, A062-63, A065-67).
+Moreover, if other states could adopt the same "situs" test as Connecticut, it would up-end distributors' businesses.
 For example, if New York adopted a similar statute, a distributor (having moved the situs of title transfer to its New York facility in response to Connecticut's new interpretation) would now find that sales to Connecticut retailers were governed by the New York statute-unless the distributor moved its operations out of New York as well.
 And so on.
 In sum, the State is merely piling one extraterritorial feature upon another.